-Place the cut-up chuck roast into a medium glass bowl and sprinkle it with 1/2 teaspoon of salt and 1/2 teaspoon of pepper.
-Add the flour and mix together until the beef is coated with flour.
+Place the cut-up chuck roast into a medium bowl and sprinkle it with 1/2 teaspoon of salt and 1/2 teaspoon of pepper.
+Add the flour and mix until the flour coats all the beef pieces.

-In the same pot, heat another tablespoon of olive oil and cook the onions until translucent, about 3-4 minutes.
-Into the onions, add in the garlic and thyme, and cook for another 2 minutes or until the garlic is fragrant.
+Add in the garlic and thyme into the onions, and cook for another 2 minutes or until the garlic is fragrant.

-Add in the potatoes, carrots, beef, beef broth, and bay leaf.
+Reduce to a simmer and add the potatoes, carrots, beef, and bay leaf.

 Cook uncovered for 2 hours, stirring every half hour or so.

 Cover the stew and cook for another hour.

 Stir in 1 teaspoon of salt and pepper.